 Chances are the majority of knowledge of mental health comes from the media.
 Researchers have suggested that most portrayals in the media are stereotypical, negative and incorrect.
 Stigma towards mental health has been in the media as far back as the 1800’s; “Dr. Jekyll and Mr. Hyde”; dissociative identity disorder, formerly called a split personality disorder or multiple personality disorder.
 Inaccurate portrayals of people with mental illness has created negative stereotypes in all types of media; internet, television and print material such as magazines and newspapers.

+Imagine having the same thoughts in your head or seeing the same visions in your head, over and over again.
+Now imagine experiencing this when you’re supposed to be sleeping.
+This happens to many people who live with mental illness and happened to me.
 I remember always having to sleep with the radio on or I would have nightmares.
 The radio always “tuned” our my parents’ arguments and I could sleep.
 Not realizing I may have developed PTSD, I still had to sleep with the radio on even after I moved out of the house or I would have the same dreams over and over